Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Introduction

 Self-propulsion stands as a significant accomplishment of biological evolution, playing a crucial role in the survival of various living species, including bacteria, cells, algae, and other micro-organisms.
 This ability enables these organisms to engage in essential activities such as locomotion in search of nourishment, orientation towards light, and the dissemination of their own species.
 At the mesoscopic scale, the mechanism behind self-propulsion has long been associated with either the infusion of external energy or the internal conversion of chemical energy.
 As a result of this non-equilibrium process, fundamental equilibrium properties such as detailed balance, zero net energy flux, and the fluctuation-dissipation theorem are unable to maintain their validity.
 A wide array of instances showcasing self-propelled systems in nature exists, often referred to as "Active matter".
 These examples span across various scales, ranging from individual entities like motile cells, spermatozoa, and swimming bacteria, to more complex collective phenomena like the swarming of bees, the schooling of fishes, and the flocking of birds, among others.

 The investigation of anisotropic particles has a rich history, driven by the intrinsic connection between particle shape and experimentally measurable properties\cite{kurzthaler2016intermediate, ghosh2020persistence, chakrabarty2014brownian, liao2018transport, aurell2016diffusion, fan2017ellipsoidal, yuan2022diffusion, guell2010anisotropic, roh2015analysis}.
+Shape-asymmetric particles are prevalent in nature, varying in size from a few nanometers to a few micrometers.
 This problem has garnered renewed interest due to the significant influence that shape exerts on the mechanical and electrical properties of nano-sized objects.
+In the past decade, spurred by advancements in particle chemistry, there has been a surge in the development of particles with enhanced transport properties, aiming to replicate natural counterparts.
+These synthetically engineered colloids, endowed with multifunctional properties, frequently find diverse applications in photonics, nano- and biotechnology, drug delivery, and various biomedical uses.
 Analyzing the Brownian motion of asymmetrical particles is notably more intricate when contrasted with the spherical case.
 This complexity arises from the interplay between rotational and translational motion.
 Specifically, the correlation between the current orientation of the particle and the instantaneous translational diffusion coefficient gives rise to anisotropic motion, particularly evident during short time intervals\cite{grima2007brownian, ghosh2020persistence}.
 The evolution in dynamic behavior over time occurs because rotational diffusion gradually erases the initial anisotropic translational motion of the particle.
-The translational diffusion coefficient at long times is equivalent to the average of the diffusion coefficients measured along the three semi-axes of the ellipsoidal or cylindrical particle.
+The translational diffusion coefficient at long times is equivalent to the average of the diffusion coefficients measured along the semi-axes of the ellipsoidal or cylindrical particle.